dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 Templates solve one part of the problem in building web applications: reducing the amount of boilerplate code needed to set up a typical model-view-viewmodel architecture.
-One-way data binding, two-way data binding, and data-action listeners help reduce the need for manually creating controller objects that do these bindings by hand.
+One-way data binding, two-way data binding, and event listeners help reduce the need for manually creating controller objects that do these bindings by hand.
 By combining bindings, conditionals, and loops, you can create simple and sophisticated views in a declarative fashion.

 However, templating alone is not enough.
 We need mechanisms to encapsulate and abstract views so we can scale to build larger web apps.
 This is were we need